Call Us

 Risk factors for a functioning alcoholics

-• If you’re under high levels of stress at work, home or have mental health struggles that you are not seeking support for.
+• If you’re under high levels of stress at work, home or have mental health struggles that you're not getting support for

 • Genetics are thought to play some role in causing alcohol addiction.
-If you have a close relative who has struggled with alcohol use disorder, it could place you at higher risk
+If you have a close relative who struggles with alcohol use disorder, it could place you at higher risk

-• Frequently exceeding the weekly recommended alcohol intake 14 units per week with gaps.
+• Frequently exceeding the weekly recommended alcohol intake of 14 units per week

 Dr Niall Campbell, Consultant Psychiatrist at Priory Hospital Roehampton.